wanyann/wanyann.github.io/content/en/pages/docs/velvet-ui.md

 ## Trackball configuration

-All trackball modes can be customized in the `config/velvet_v3_ui.keymap` file, this can be done quickly and conveniently in the GitHub interface by clicking **Edit this file**.
+All trackball modes can be customized in the `config/velvet_v3_ui.keymap` file, this can be done quickly and conveniently in the GitHub web-interface by clicking **Edit this file**.

 ![image](/images/velvet-ui/github-edit.png)